 How do I see the lighthouse?

 The lighthouse is only open from Friday through Monday 10AM – 4:30PM.
-Make sure to note that as it is a long drive to the lighthouse so you don’t want to not be able to see it.
+Make sure to note that as it is a long drive to the lighthouse so plan to visit when it is open (call in advance) before making the drive out.

 Check out these two videos from my time exploring in the park.